dusty-phillips/macabre/README.md

 - glance doesn't have (much of) a typechecker
 - not currently generating python type hints (e.g. function arguments and return types), but gleam gives us that info so may as well use it
-- no concept of a "project", gleam.toml, downloading dependencies
-- only compiles one module at a time, doesn't follow imports
-- copies the prelude module blindly into the directory that contains that one module instead of a top level
-- No standard library
   - No Result custom type yet (I thought this needed to be in the prelude, but I don't see any result-specific syntax anywhere)
-- generate `__main__.py` if a module has a main function
 - calling functions or constructors with out-of-order positional args doesn't work in python
   - e.g. `Foo(mystr: String, point: #(Int, Int))` can be called with `Foo(#(1,